sciustechnologia/sciustechnologia.github.io/audio/chip-level_audio_testing.md

 ### 2. Test Environment:

-Automated Test Equipment (ATE): Specialized, high-precision test equipment designed for automated chip testing.
-ATE systems provide precise voltage sources, current meters, waveform generators, analyzers, and digital I/O. Crucially, they're programmable to run a suite of tests automatically.
+Automated Test Equipment (ATE):
+* Specialized test equipment designed for automated chip testing.
+* provide precise voltage sources, current meters, waveform generators, analyzers, and digital I/O.
+* programmable to run a suite of tests automatically.

+Probe Card:
-Probe Card: A custom-designed printed circuit board (PCB) with fine needles (probes) that make temporary electrical contact with the IC's pads (bond pads) directly on the silicon wafer or packaged chip.
+* A custom-designed printed circuit board (PCB) with fine needles (probes) that make temporary electrical contact with the IC's pads (bond pads) directly on the silicon wafer or packaged chip.

+Load Board:
-Load Board: A PCB that provides the necessary circuitry for connecting the ATE to the device under test (DUT).
-It may include filters, amplifiers, level shifters, and other components to optimize the test setup.
+* A PCB that provides the circuitry for connecting the ATE to the DUT (may include filters, amplifiers, level shifters, and other components to optimize the test setup).

+Shielding:
-Shielding: Critical to minimize noise and interference in sensitive audio measurements.
-Test setups often use shielded enclosures, cables, and connectors.
+* Critical to minimize noise and interference in sensitive audio measurements.

+Temperature Control:
-Temperature Control: ATE systems often have temperature chambers to control the temperature of the DUT, allowing testing over a wide temperature range.
+* ATE systems often have temperature chambers to control the temperature of the DUT.